Warlock Crafting Guide

-- Flame Imp - Priority = LOW: Flame Imp is one of the strongest 1-drop minions in the game and is a fantastic starting point for any Aggro, or Demon based Warlock deck.
+- - Priority = LOW: Flame Imp is one of the best 1-drop minions in the game and despite its negative Battlecry, it is almost essential for aggressive Warlock decks.

-- Siphon Soul - Priority = MEDIUM: Siphon Soul is Warlock's only playable hard removal spell and is a useful addition to more Control-focused Warlock decks.
+- - Priority = LOW: Siphon Soul is Warlock's only playable hard removal spell and is a useful addition to more Control-focused Warlock decks.
 However, it is usually too slow for quicker Warlock decks, and so is not as essential as some of the more versatile cards.

 In this section, we list neutral cards that are always good to craft if you are playing Warlock.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

-- Twilight Drake - Priority = MEDIUM: Twilight Drake is a card found in most Control Warlock decks due to its ability to benefit from the fact that first few turns are often spent drawing additional cards with Life Tap.
+- - Priority = MEDIUM: Twilight Drake is a card found in most Control Warlock decks due to its ability to benefit from the fact that first few turns are often spent drawing additional cards with .

-- Doomsayer - Priority = LOW: Doomsayer is a common card in Control decks, as it helps stall the early-game against very aggressive decks.
+- - Priority = LOW: Doomsayer is a common card in Control decks, as it helps stall the early game against very aggressive decks.